cfw-guide/dsi.cfw.guide/_pages/en_US/sd-card-setup.md

 1. Select your drive letter
 1. Set your `Allocation size unit` it to `32768`
   - If this is too large for your SD, set it to the highest one that works
-1. Make sure the `Quick Format` check box is unchecked
+1. Make sure the `Quick Format` check box is checked
 1. Start the format process

 ## Section II - Checking for errors